Harnessing Contrastive Learning and Neural Transformation for Time Series Anomaly Detection: Methodology

-\subsection{Feature Encoder}
+\subsubsection{Feature Encoder}

-The feature encoder serves the purpose of capturing temporal dependencies within a suspect or context sequence, thereby facilitating the detection of anomalies in the suspect window by identifying anomalous temporal patterns with respect to the context window. we have defined two overlapping sequences - $C^t$ and $S^t$, with equal lengths, as discussed in Section~\ref{sec: problem formulation}.
-The reason for making these sequences overlap is to ensure that their latent representations remain close to each other thus not violating our assumptions.
-Following the methodology employed by~\cite{tcn}~\cite{wu2020connecting}, we have utilized a temporal convolution network as the base feature encoder, wherein the temporal convolution layer has been replaced by a dilated inception layer (DIL)~\cite{wu2020connecting} that enables the use of different kernel sizes.
-The general pipeline of the encoder is depicted in Figure~\ref{fig: tcn feature encoder}.
-Note that we have demonstrated the pipeline using $S^t$ as input; however, the same procedure is implemented for $C^t$.
+The feature encoder aims at capturing temporal dependencies within a prediction or context sequence ($C^t$ or $S^t$), thereby facilitating the detection of anomalies in the prediction window by identifying anomalous temporal patterns with respect to the context window.
+Following~\cite{wu2020connecting}, we use a temporal convolutional network (TCN) as the base feature encoder, with a dilated inception layer (DIL)~\cite{wu2020connecting} replacing the temporal convolution layer to support different kernel sizes.
+The encoded representations of $S^t$ and $C^t$ are denoted as $O^t$ and $G^t$, respectively.

-More specifically, we start by passing $S^t$ through a $\text{1D}$ convolution with a channel size of $d$ and a kernel size of $1$ to obtain its initial representation, $Z^t \in \R^{d \times c}$.
-Subsequently, we pass it through $L$ TCN blocks, with each containing a DIL layer followed by a batch normalization layer~\cite{ioffe2015batch}.
-The residual connection is added in between each TCN blocks.
-After applying a sequence of TCN blocks, we obtain a final output with a dimension of $(d, 1)$, which is subsequently fed through another $\text{1D}$ convolution layer with a kernel size of $(1, 1)$ to derive the ultimate latent representation of $S^t$.
-We denote the latent representations of $S^t$ and $C^t$ as $O^t$ and $G^t$, respectively.